Jobseeker's Allowance (JSA) sanctions

 the sections you want to read by clicking on these links:

 What are JSA sanctions?

-If you are claiming JSA, you may have a sanction, which is a
+If you are claiming JSA, you may have a sanction applied to your

 - fail to apply for or accept a job that is offered

 - fail to show that you are available for, and actively seeking